 Teaching a First-Year Seminar

-Seminar Proposal Deadlines
+AY 2020-21 Seminar Proposal Deadlines

 Proposals require a Kerberos login and must be created by the faculty Instructor of Record.

-Every year, Undergraduate Education offers 200 seminars taught by creative instructors who are asking questions that are dear to their hearts about the world.
+Every year, Undergraduate Education offers over 300 seminars taught by creative instructors who are asking questions that are dear to their hearts about the world.
 Students value the opportunity to take a small class and get to know their instructors and other students.
 Review the current First-Year Seminar Schedule to see what others are doing as part of this unique and exciting program.

 If you have an idea for a seminar that you would like feedback on prior to submitting a proposal, please email a brief description of the topic(s) and the questions you would like to discuss to Janet Chambers, firstname.lastname@example.org.
 You will be paired with an educational specialist with related experience who can help you identify and describe course learning objectives, design alternative assessment approaches, and explore new strategies for stimulating student learning.

-Members of the campus community who do not hold an instructional appointment can apply for one within their home department for the specific purposes of teaching a First-Year Seminar.
-Departmental teaching appointments of this sort make it possible for research associates, campus administrators and staff members to participate as instructors in the First Year Seminar Program.
-Instructors describe their intellectual interest and background for teaching a particular seminar in the seminar proposal.
+Members of the campus community who do not hold an instructional appointment may apply for a teaching appointment within their home department for the specific purposes of teaching a First-Year Seminar.
+Departmental teaching appointments of this sort make it possible for research associates, campus administrators and staff members to participate as instructors in First Year Seminars.